 Résumés can be tricky documents to get right.
-Follow these guidelines, and you’ll be well on your way to a winning resume.
+Follow these guidelines, and hopefully you’ll soon be on your way to an interview or two!

-- Proofread, proofread, proofread!
+Proofread, proofread, proofread!
 Nothing looks worse on a résumé for a tech writing position than a grammatical mistake or a typo.
-Look over it forwards and backwards.
+Read through your résumé forwards and backwards.
 Have a friend proofread it.
 Have a professor proofread it.
-And then proofread it five more times.
+And then proofread it yourself five more times.

-- Tailor it.
+Tailor it.
 Pay close attention to your audience.
 If you’re applying for a high-tech position, highlight your experiences with technology.
 What classes have you taken that would better qualify you for the position?
-Do you really need to include that babysitting job from six years ago?
+Do you really need to include your first part-time job from way back when?
 Tell them what’s going to matter to them.